nadiahpk/nadiahpk.github.io/_posts/2021-11-18-maladaptation.md

 The best evidence for social heuristics comes from cross-cultural studies, where game behaviour can often be connected to daily-life experience (Henrich et al., 2005).
 For example,
-the Orma connected the experimental PGG to *harambee*, which is their real-life cultural practice for raising funds for community projects.
+Orma people connected an experimental PGG to *harambee*, which is their real-life cultural practice for raising funds for community projects.
 They correspondingly made higher contributions in the experimental PGG than comparable cultures without a similar cultural practice.